 Remember t hat we’re all human in those rooms, and you can affect us on an emotional level.
 It’s what we all really want.
 That’s your job.
 You being fully present, truthful, personal, and vulnerable is going to give us the ammunition we need to champion you with all our hearts.
 We all desperately want you to do great work.
 We’re rooting for that every time you walk into the room.
 You show up and do your fullest, deepest work, and we’ll slay dragons for you and follow you anywhere.
 And man, we’ll be so happy doing it.
 You have the power to make that happen.
 For you.
 For us.
 For the work.
 Hallelujah!

 Address all of the above.
-Check out our transformative new 8-week classes for 2017 and create new powerful rituals in your work and your career.
+Check out our transformative new audition classes and create new powerful rituals in your work and your career.